chef/automate/components/docs-chef-io/README.md

 * Comment style of endpoint documentation supports multiline fields.
 Attribute style does not.

-* Descriptions support Github Flavored Markdown, which means that you can use lists, tables, code-blocks and more.
+* Descriptions support GitHub Flavored Markdown, which means that you can use lists, tables, code-blocks and more.

 #### Comment Style Descriptions